phunkyg/ReaControl24/README.md

 * Set the *Control surface mode* drop-down box to *OSC (Open Sound Control)*
 * Click the *Pattern Config* drop-down box and choose *(open config directory)*
 * Finder or Windows Explorer will now open at the OSC config files directory for your system
-* Copy or move the *Control24.ReaperOSC* file provided with ReaControl24 into this directory
+* Copy or move the *<desk_name>.ReaperOSC* file that matches your desk (or all of them!) provided with ReaControl into this directory
 * Return to the Reaper OSC dialog (which should still be open) and again Click the *Pattern Config* drop-down box.
 Choose *(refresh list)*
-* Click the *Pattern Config* drop-down box a final time, this time you should see and choose *Control24*
+* Click the *Pattern Config* drop-down box a final time, this time you should see and choose the entry that matches your desk e.g. *Control24*
 * Complete the rest of the configuration in the dialog.
 The settings below are an example and may vary for your environment:
-    * *Device Name* = any suitable name e.g. "ReaControl24"
+    * *Device Name* = any suitable name e.g. "ReaControl"
     * *Mode* = Configure device IP + local port
     * *Device Port* = 9124
     * *Device IP* = The IP address of the computer running ReaControl client process e.g: 192.168.1.10